microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

     ![Screenshot showing hello-arc RBAC get pods](./k3s_rbac07.png)

-  - Test the RBAC role assignment, if Dave can create the secrets.
-The operation fails, as the user, Dave is assigned to the role of secret-reader.
+  - Test the RBAC role assignment to check if Dave can create the secrets.
+The operation should fail, as the user Dave is assigned to the role of secret-reader.
 The secret-reader role only allows get, watch and list permissions.

     ```shell
     kubectl create secret generic arcbox-secret --from-literal=username=arcdemo --as=dave